adaltas/node-nikita/src/docker/load.coffee.md

 # `nikita.docker.load(options, [callback])`

-Load Docker images
+Load Docker images.

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, required if using docker-machine.
 * `input` (string)
-  TAR archive file to read from
+  TAR archive file to read from.
 * `source` (string)
   Alias for the "input" option.
 * `checksum` (string)
-  If provided, will check if attached input archive to checksum already exist.
-  Not native to docker.
-But implemented to get better performance.
+  If provided, will check if attached input archive to checksum already exist, not native to docker but implemented to get better performance.

 ## Callback parameters

 * `err`
   Error object if any.
-* `executed`
+* `status`
-  if command was executed
+  True if container was loaded.
 * `stdout`
   Stdout value(s) unless `stdout` option is provided.
 * `stderr`
   Stderr value(s) unless `stderr` option is provided.

 ## Example